LarWong/BLISS-STT/README.md

 # BLISS-Frontend

-A Django-based frontend for the BLiSS VUI project with STT functionality and wake-word detection.
+A Flask-based frontend for the BLiSS VUI project with STT functionality and wake-word detection.